 Yours, The Phantom of /dev/null.
 The Phantom can be reached at: gro.eciovtnedissidnull@mada.

-DV School Yard Fights Editor Paul Haeder is part troubadour for fiction and part soldier for education.
+DV School Yard Fights Editor Paul Kirk is part troubadour for fiction and part soldier for education.
 Paul has spent a lot of time on the road and under seas.
 After mainland Europe and the Azores with stints as a kid in Maryland and Powell River, BC, Canada, he ended up in Arizona.
 He cut his teeth on environmental issues around land use planning while seeing contractors and developers eating up the Sonora where he cut his teeth as a backpacker.
 He ended up getting the diving bug, hitting Sea of Cortez coves and islands on a regular basis.
 He hitchhiked to Guatemala & Belize from Mexico City, and has covered news in every Mexican state and most of Central America.
 One big evolutionary force was America’s War in Vietnam and Vietnam the Country.
-His professional Army officer father was shot in Vietnam (survived) while Paul was protesting the war.
-In 1994 Paul ended up in Vietnam working as a logistics expert on a biodiversity transect project – from bats to bugs.
-He’s been a reporter on the border, composition/lit/basic skills college teacher, part owner of an art framing business and manager of a custom furniture store.
+In 1994 Paul ended up in Vietnam working as a logistics expert on a biodiversity transect project – from bats to bugs: the same age as his father who was shot (survived) in Vietnam 25 years earlier.
+He’s been a reporter on the US-Mejico border, composition/lit/ basic skills college teacher, part owner of an art framing business, and manager of a custom furniture store.
 The battle lines for Paul have been easily distinguished since his teens.
-He enjoys rivers, roadwork, bikes and dogs with a fiancé who is a special education professional in Vancouver.
+He enjoys rivers, roadwork, bikes and dogs with a wife who also distinguishes herself as a teacher.
 One adage he teaches his students while living it comes from Eduardo Galeano, but it’s universal — “The dictatorship of fear is over.”
 He can be reached at: gro.eciovtnedissidnull@luap.